 Status of Women

-- WCC works closely with the Rookwood Group, a collaborative effort of nonprofit organizations committed to working together to improve citizen engagement in our city and region.
-This group is organizing an interactive citizen-candidate forum this election season.
+- WCC works closely with the Rookwood Group, a collaborative effort of nonprofit and nonpartisan organizations committed to working together to improve citizen engagement in our city and region.

-Finally, the WCC research team works actively with a group of community leaders engaged in implementing the Cincinnati Plan and expanding active citizen participation in city decision-making.
+Finally, the WCC research team worked with a group of community leaders engaged in implementing the Cincinnati Plan and expanding active citizen participation in city decision-making.